 In relation to stress and anxiety, oxytocin is believed to do two things.

-Firstly, it acts as a bit of a “love hormone”, in that it contributes to building trust and attachment between individuals, which itself reduced stress.
+Firstly, it acts as a bit of a “love hormone”, in that it contributes to building trust and attachment between individuals, which itself reduces stress.
 In fact, doing things like petting a dog can increase your levels of oxytocin, which is part of the reason that animals can help reduce stress.

 Secondly, it is believed that oxytocin inhibits the amygdala which is thought to be an initiator of fear and anxiety.
 In doing so, it further reduces levels of stress and anxiety that individuals experience.